 - Always separate your laundry.
 Whites, lights, darks and delicates.

-- Check – pockets, close zippers, denim should be turned inside out, any stains should be pre-treated, and you should always place delicates into a mesh bag
+- Check – pockets, close zippers, denim should be turned inside out.
+Pre-treat any stains.
+Always place delicates into a mesh bag

 - Warm Water: Whites and lights.

 - Hot Water: Heavy stains and for disinfecting dish and bath towels.
-Some people like to wash the white linen in high temperature to also help whiten.
+Some people like to wash the white linen at high temperature to also help whiten.

-- Chlorine bleach – helps to bright the whites.
-Never use on colour fabrics
+- Chlorine bleach – helps to brighten the whites.
+Never use on colour fabrics.

-- Read the manual!
+- Firstly, read the manual!
 Every washing machine has different settings.
-You should take the time to study the manual and understand what the best settings are.
+Take the time to study the manual and understand what the best settings are.
 As a general guide, regular/normal setting with fast spin is good for linen, cotton, denim, towels.
 Delicate with slow spin good for silks, wool, lingerie etc.

-- If in doubt – hand wash!
+- Secondly: If in doubt – hand wash!
 Use a basin or sink, fill with warm water and a little detergent.
-Make sure to check which type of fabric you are using and follow guidelines (for example see Silk, Lace or Wool module)
+Make sure to check which type of fabric you are using.
+And follow guidelines (for example see Silk, Lace or Wool module).

-- When using the dryer, again use with care and ensure you read the manual.
+- Finally: when using the dryer, again use with care and ensure you read the manual.
 High heat settings can cause shrinkage or damage to clothes!

-- You can add two tennis balls into the dryer and this will help to keep sheets from getting tangled.
+- You can add two clean tennis balls into the dryer.
+This stops sheets from getting tangled.